PUP-MSC-Web-Development/ArcticBlaze/README.md

 ## 📩 **Stay Updated**
-Make sure to regularly check the **Announcements** section for updates on new projects, additional resources, and live session schedules.
+Make sure to regularly check our official messenger for updates on new projects, additional resources, and live session schedules.
 Don’t miss out on new opportunities to enhance your skills!

 ---